 The uncertainty of the future is scary, yet it is also inspiring.

 As one who has been in the graduate's shoes, you as the commencement speaker are intimately familiar with the feelings they're experiencing!
 And the fact that you've been invited to speak shows that you are an example of how an uncertain future can contain success and significant achievement.

 It is essential that you communicate the excitement and anticipation you know the graduates are feeling about the new experiences that await them.

 Emphasize that each of them will be making new decisions and life choices.
 Up to this point, they have shared a common history - but from this point forward, they will have futures separate from one another and in pursuit of their unique dreams and goals.

 You'll want to draw on that common history in your speech, making it significant and meaningful to your entire audience, but especially to the graduates.

 They are your primary audience, and their achievements are what draw you all together on this special day.
-Celebrating their common history and individual accomplishments is the purpose of the ceremony.
+Celebrating their shared history and individual accomplishments is the purpose of the ceremony.
 Be sure to craft your speech in a way that reflects this.

-There are however, some elements which should be included in any speech given at a graduation ceremony.
+There are, however, some elements which should be included in any speech given at a graduation ceremony.